-- Identify components of responsible opioid prescribing practices and reasonable standards of care. - Discuss the CDC guidelines for safe prescribing of opioids. - Explain strategies designed to prevent prescription drug misuse and diversion. - Describe considerations for the use of the opioid antagonist naloxone. - Recognize chemical dependency and impairment in the workplace. - Discuss nonpharmacologic interventions for pain.
+- Describe components of responsible opioid prescribing. - Summarize the CDC and Delaware guidelines for safe prescribing of opioids. - Explain strategies designed to prevent prescription drug misuse and diversion. - Identify considerations for the use of the opioid antagonist naloxone. - Discuss chemical dependency and impairment in the workplace.